panoply/spx/docs/src/views/docs/components/extends.md

     this.dom                   // The element using spx-component=""
     this.elementNode           // HTMLElement OR undefined
     this.elementNodes          // HTMLElement[] OR []
-    this.buttonNode            // HTMLButtonElement OR undefined
+    this.elementExists         // boolean signaling if element exists this.buttonNode            // HTMLButtonElement OR undefined
     this.buttonNodes           // HTMLButtonElement[] OR []
-    this.hasElement            // boolean
-    this.hasButton             // boolean
+    this.buttonExists          // boolean signaling if element exists

   }
 }
 ```